a-s-l-a-h/oxidecms-web/README.md

 Welcome to **OxideCMS Web**, a modern, fast, and offline-first client for your content, built with Preact and Vite.
 This project is designed to deliver a seamless and performant reading experience for any content-driven platform.

+#### **This is the front-end client.
+For details on the backend that powers these features (API, search logic, etc.), please visit the OxideCMS Core Backend repository. https://github.com/a-s-l-a-h/oxidecms-core-backend**

 ## ✨ Features

 *   **Blazing Fast Performance**: Built with Preact and Vite for near-instant loading and Hot Module Replacement (HMR) during development.